 John Breen's Alone It Stands is a comedy which tells the story of the Munster rugby team's epic and unprecedented 12-nil victory over the All Blacks, the New Zealand national rugby team in Thomond Park in October 1978.
 The story is set against the background of this unparalleled win and follows the unique and personal stories of a variety of characters.
 The broad range of colourful roles (sixty two in all) is diverse, and includes encounters with the players from both teams, the motivational team coaches, supporters looking for tickets for the sell-out game, pessimistic fans, the local Limerick residents and a Munster fanatic's wife about to give birth.
 The breadth of characters involved results in a fast-paced and engaging drama that succeeds in capturing the hype associated with this heroic triumph.
 Themes: Courage, daily life, social class.

 "The bounce of a rugby ball is unpredictable.
-It can break your heart"
+It can break your heart" THE 14TH TALE - INUA ELLAMS Publisher: Flipped Eye Publishing 2009, London, pages: 48.

-LOVERS (WINNERS AND LOSERS) - BRIAN FRIEL

-Publisher: Gallery Books, 2013.
-Pages 77.